vuejs/v2.vuejs.org/source/guide/reactivity.md

 ## Async Update Queue

 By default, Vue.js performs DOM updates **asynchronously**.
 Whenever a data change is observed, Vue will open a queue and buffer all the data changes that happens in the same event loop.
 If the same watcher is triggered multiple times, it will be pushed into the queue only once.
 Then, in the next event loop "tick", Vue flushes the queue and performs only the necessary DOM updates.
-Internally Vue uses `MutationObserver` if available for the asynchronous queueing and falls back to `setTimeout(fn, 0)`.
+Internally Vue uses `MutationObserver` if available for the asynchronous queuing and falls back to `setTimeout(fn, 0)`.

 For example, when you set `vm.someData = 'new value'`, the DOM will not update immediately.
 It will update in the next "tick", when the queue is flushed.
 Most of the time we don't need to care about this, but it can be tricky when you want to do something that depends on the post-update DOM state.
 Although Vue.js generally encourages developers to think in a "data-driven" fashion and avoid touching the DOM directly, sometimes it might be necessary to get your hands dirty.
 In order to wait until Vue.js has finished updating the DOM after a data change, you can use `Vue.nextTick(callback)` immediately after the data is changed.
 The callback will be called after the DOM has been updated.
 For example: